-Early signs on the impact of declining System inertia, synchronising power, and fault infeed etc have already started to be observed in several recent incidents.
+In the Proposer's view early signs on the impact of declining System inertia, synchronising power, and fault infeed etc have already started to be observed in several recent incidents.
 Transmission System faults have given rise to the loss of Embedded Generation even though there was no loss of directly connected generation.
 The Accelerated Loss of Mains Programme [13] has been putting measures in place to address this.
 The first measure has been to increase the settings used on Rate of Change of Frequency Relays which are used for detecting islanding conditions of Embedded Generation and the second has been to phase out the use of vector shift protection as a method of detecting islanding conditions.
-These measures provide an essential safety net to manage to the increasing volume of nonsynchronous generation in the current climate, however in order to ensure the settings remain fit for purpose in the longer term future, there needs to be sufficient levels of system inertia, synchronising torque and fault infeed available from a number of sources.
+These measures provide an essential safety net to manage to the increasing volume of non-synchronous generation in the current climate, however in order to ensure the settings remain fit for purpose in the longer term future, there needs to be sufficient levels of system inertia, synchronising torque and fault infeed available from a number of sources.

-As noted earlier in the consultation paper and provided through the references included in the "Reference Section" of this consultation paper, it simply will not be possible to secure the Transmission System against the requirements of the SQSS [3] unless the characteristics traditionally provided for by synchronous generators are replaced by new sources.
+As noted earlier in the Workgroup Report and provided through the references included in the "Reference Section" of this consultation paper, it simply will not be possible to secure the Transmission System against the requirements of the SQSS [3] unless the characteristics traditionally provided for by synchronous generators are replaced by alternative means.

-This in part is already being addressed through the stability pathfinder work [10] and additional measures introduced through additional Balancing Services [14] such as Dynamic Containment.
+In the Proposer's view this in part is already being addressed through the stability pathfinder work [10] and additional measures introduced through additional Balancing Services [14] such as Dynamic Containment.
 The challenge however is to achieve this in the most flexible and economic manner.
 It is also not clear that these measures alone will be sufficient and any additional tools available to manage this issue can only help in reduce the operating cost.

-This modification is therefore being proposed to provide a Grid Code specification for a Grid Forming Capability which would form the basis of a future short term optional stability market.
-It will give certainty to developers of the requirements they would need to meet in a transparent way and it would be consistent with the longer term stability pathfinder work.
+In the Proposer's view this modification is therefore being proposed to provide a Grid Code specification for a Grid Forming Capability which would form the basis of a future short term optional stability market.
+It will give certainty to developers of the requirements they would need to meet in a transparent way, and it would be consistent with the longer term stability pathfinder work.
 It would also enable providers to compete in other ESO Balancing Services.

 The ESO are introducing this proposal as an additional key ingredient to achieve zero carbon operation of the Transmission System by 2025 and ensure the maintenance and security of supply.
-It is recognised that it is not the only stability initiative currently under development but it is unique in providing the key foundation for a short term stability market.
+It is recognised that it is not the only stability initiative currently under development, but it is unique in providing the key foundation for a short term stability market.
 It is also recognised that as more tools become available to the industry in managing this issue the overall cost to the end consumer will be lower.